-- Header: Indicate the name of the jurisdiction for which the application has been prepared.
+- ◆ Header: Indicate the name of the jurisdiction for which the application has been prepared.
 Check whether this is an Original Application form or an Amended form.
 Include date of amendment if applicable.
 DCA will write in the project number if funded.
-This number should be included on any amended forms. - Do not repeat information included on form DCA-4.
-Describe in detail each activity, identifying each activity by name and activity number, to be undertaken with CDBG funds.
+This number should be included on any amended forms. - Describe in detail each activity, identifying each activity by name and activity number, to be undertaken with CDBG funds.
 This description should be specific and provide sufficient detail concerning the nature, scope, location and purpose of activities and how they are designed in accordance with applicable law, regulation and how they relate to each other. - Housing activities should include descriptions (narrative and photographic) for each unit proposed, including estimates of activity cost (by housing unit) as well as the basis for determining cost.
 Descriptions of units should illustrate problems in each unit in sufficient detail to justify projected costs.